 Or you can just have them stand so that there’s an implied triangle created out of their head and shoulders:

 Do you see what I mean?
-These shapes are very simple, but they’re super effective, and they can easily take an image from being good to great.
+These shapes are elementary, but they’re super effective, and they can easily take an image from being good to great.

 Note that you can also use triangles when posing subjects in groups.